 Much like adult hiking boots, the children’s equivalent typically comes in one of two designs; high cut or low cut.
 The best way to decide on the right cut is to think about where the boots will be worn.

-If you are going to be going easy and using very gentle or flat trails then a low cut boot will be more than sufficient and will provide enough support for their feet.
+If you are going to be going easy and using very gentle or flat trails then a low cut boot will be more than sufficient and will provide enough support for your feet.
 In contrast, if you plan to get your child used to more rugged terrain, perhaps a mountain hike then a higher boot will give them much better ankle support.

-If you have spent your life out on the trails, exploring everything that the world has to offer, you will likely want to pass this love onto your children.
+If you have spent your life out on the trails, exploring everything that the world has to offer, you will likely want to pass this love on to your children.
 But one of the most important things is that your kid has the right protective footwear since their little feet are still growing and are very delicate.

 There are many hiking boots for toddlers on the market and these come in some super-cute designs as well as being comfortable and supportive.
 When purchasing your toddler’s hiking boots, you must be sure to check that they are suitable and will meet your expectations, so do take the time to look at the quality and practicalities before you buy.